 Having said that, there is a LOT of help out there in Facebook groups, YouTube, and general information searching.

 Also, keep in mind that the models purchased through a dealership are exclusive to dealerships and often include additional features.

 Let us break the models into countries to make it a little easier for you.

-The models that we will look at in the USA include:
+The models that are currently in the USA include:

 - Scan N Cut SDX125 and SDX125e (auto blade)

 - SDX330D – new model (includes the new rotary blade for fabric)